 Sotomayor says Supreme Court adjusted argument format partly over interruptions of female justices

-"Most of the time women say things and they are not heard in the same way as men who might say the identical thing," Sotomayor said at an event hosted by New York University School of Law and reported by CNN.

-The studies, including one published in 2017 by a pair of researchers at Northwestern Pritzker School of Law, have had an "enormous impact" on how the Supreme Court conducts its oral arguments, she said.
+During a virtual event hosted by New York University School of Law, Sotomayor said the studies, namely one published in 2017 by a pair of researchers at Northwestern Pritzker School of Law, have had an "enormous impact" on how the Supreme Court conducts its oral arguments, she said.
 The 2017 study from Tonja Jacobi and Dylan Schweers found the female justices were interrupted at disproportionate rates by male members of the high court, as well as by male lawyers arguing before them.

+"People paid attention," she said of the findings, "and it made for self-examination of behavior."

+The studies led Chief Justice John Roberts to be "much more sensitive" to the issue and ensure that justices "were if not interrupted, at least that he was playing referee when interruptions happened."
+CNN first reported Sotomayor's remarks during the event.

+When the Supreme Court returned for in-person oral arguments at the start of its term this month, it launched a new format for its sessions that combined the free-for-all questioning by justices with a round of each member asking questions one-by-one, a holdover from the remote arguments held during the coronavirus pandemic.

-Under the new format for arguments, lawyers have two minutes at the start of their argument to make opening remarks without interruption, after which questioning by the justices in its traditional free-for-all begins.
+A new format for arguments rolled out this term has in some ways cut down on interruptions.
+Lawyers have two minutes at the start of their argument to make opening remarks without interruption, after which questioning by the justices in its traditional free-for-all begins.
 Then, once the attorney's time for argument has ended, each justice has the chance to ask questions in order of seniority, beginning with the chief justice.

 By incorporating the one-by-one approach, the high court appeared to adopt a hybrid model for its arguments, as it kept the format used during its remote arguments last year, when the coronavirus pandemic closed the courtroom and forced the justices to conduct the sessions by teleconference.